NOAA-MDL/CAMPS/docs/source/sample_data/mesonet.rst

 The attribute OM_procedure points to a three step process.
 The data in this file were first decoded from a tabular text format.
+(They were likely received by MADIS in a wide variety of formats.)
 Then, they were quality controlled with routines developed by MDL.
 Finally, they were given a geospatial quality control developed by MDL.
 This final step identifies stations with identical MADIS station identifiers that are considered too far apart for our statistical post-processing needs.